codeguy/php-the-right-way/_posts/01-06-01-Vagrant.md

 If you need a little help to start using Vagrant there are three services that might be useful:

-- [Rove][rove]: service that allows you to pregenerate typical Vagrant builds, PHP among the options.
+- [Rove][rove]: service that allows you to pre-generate typical Vagrant builds, PHP among the options.
 The provisioning is made with Chef.
 - [Puphpet][puphpet]: simple GUI to set up virtual machines for PHP development. **Heavily focused in PHP**.
 Besides local VMs, can be used to deploy to cloud services as well.
 The provisioning is made with Puppet.